Linaro/lava/doc/vm-groups.rst

 ######################

-Virtual machine (VM) groups are a special type of multinode test job, where dynamically allocated virtual machines participate.
+Virtual machine (VM) groups are a special type of multinode test job, where dynamically allocated virtual machines participate in a single test job.

 To submit a VM group test job, you need:

 - a device that supports virtualization (at the time of writing Arndale and Versatile Express boards are known to have it).

 - system images for the host system and for the VM's'.
+The host system image needs to include ``openssh-server``.

+- the instance configured to support a ``kvm-arm`` :term:`device type`.

 A VM group test job consists of a ``vm_group`` attribute, specifying the host machine and a list of VM's that will spawned on the host.